Helvering v. Bruun

 Helvering v.
 Bruun, 309 U.S. 461 (1940), was an income tax case before the Supreme Court of the United States.
-It is notable (and thus appears frequently in law school casebooks) for holding that under section 22(a) of the Revenue Act of 1932, a landlord realizes a taxable gain when he repossesses property, the value of which has increased because the property was improved by a tenant.
+It is notable (and thus appears frequently in law school casebooks) for holding that under section 22(a) of the Revenue Act of 1932, income need not be in the form of cash for it to be taxable.
+Gain may occur as a result of exchange of property, payment of the taxpayer's indebtedness, relief from a liability, or other profit realized from the completion of a transaction.

 Facts

 A landlord repossessed land from a tenant who had defaulted in the eighteenth year of a 99-year lease.
 During the course of the lease, the tenant had torn down an old building (in which the landlord's adjusted basis was now $12,811.43) and had built a new one (whose value was now $64,245.68).
 The lease had specified that the landlord was not required to compensate the tenant for these improvements.

 The government argued that upon repossession, the landlord realized a gain of $51,434.25.
 The landlord argued that there was no realization of the property because no transaction had occurred, and because the improvement of the property that created the gain was not "severable" from the landlord's original capital.